Helen C. Boucher

 Pettengill Hall, Room 361

 I am also interested in the psychology of money and social class.
 Some research indicates that when people think about money, they become more self-sufficient and efficacious.
 For example, after being reminded of money, participants showed greater persistence (and thus better performance) on a challenging task (Boucher & Kofos, 2012).
 Another area I am interested in is social class, and how social class influences cognition, emotion, motivation, and behavior.
 Since high-SES individuals do not need to rely on others to accomplish their goals, they do not need to attend to others as much as lower-SES individuals.
+For example, high-SES individuals report fewer changes in their self-concept across relationship contexts than lower-SES individuals (Boucher, 2021).
 This is a hot area in social psychology right now and there are many directions I would like to pursue.